 Users of VMware ESX and ESXi typically administer their VMware installations using the VMware Infrastructure Client, which supports plugins that allow seamless integration with GoToAssist Monitoring.
 The VMware plugin for the Crawler takes advantage of this capability and allows you to search and browse your VMWare data directly in the VMware Infrastructure Client.
 When the Crawler scans a host that supports VMware APIs, it automatically registers the plugin with VMware vCenter.
 After the plugin is registered, you can install it for active use.

-To enable GoToAssist Monitoring integration into VMware Infrastructure Client, you must first install the GoToAssist-to-VMware Integration plugin.
+To enable GoToAssist Monitoring integration into VMware Infrastructure Client, you must first install the GoToAssist-to-VMware Integration plugin as follows:

-1. In the VMware Infrastructure Client, click Plugins menu and select Manage Plugins.
+1. In the VMware Infrastructure Client, click Plugins > Manage Plugins.

 2. In the Plugin Manager window under the Available tab, you should see the GoToAssist-to-VMware Integration plugin.